bearmug/jmh-benches/readme.md

 # jmh-benches
-### JMH benchmarks set to measure and compare interesting cases and pitfalls
+### JMH benchmarks to measure and walk through interesting cases and pitfalls

 ## How to run
 Simply clone repo and run gradle tasks from below: